AKROGIS/Observer/Observer/Protocol Specification V2.md

 `Species`, `species`, and `SPECIES` are the same attribute name.
 However, the names in this protocol must match in capitalization.
-If you use `Species` in a `mission.totalizer` or a `feature.label`, it must also be refered to as `Species` in the dialog element and `Species` in the attributes list.
+If you use `Species` in a `mission.totalizer` or a `feature.label`, it must also be referred to as `Species` in the dialog element and `Species` in the attributes list.

 ### `type`
 A required number that identifies the type (kind) of data the attribute stores.